-- The date the Plan is terminated. - The last day of the coverage period corresponding to the last work period for which your employer was required to make a contribution on your behalf and you were credited with the minimum number of days required to maintain eligibility. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so. - The day you enter uniformed service, unless coverage is otherwise continued under the Plan's COBRA continuation provisions or the terms of the Uniformed Services Employee and Reemployment Rights Act of 1994, as amended.
+- The date the Plan is terminated. - The last day of the coverage period corresponding to the last work period for which your employer was required to make a contribution on your behalf. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.